MatD1/ArcAPI/docs/routes.md

 ---

-### Progress Endpoints (Require JWT Token - Basic Users Can Update Own Progress)
+### Progress Endpoints (Require JWT Token - All Users Can Update Own Progress)

 **Authentication:** `Authorization: Bearer <jwt-token>`

-**Note:** All progress endpoints allow basic users to read and update their own progress.
-Admins can access any user's progress (future enhancement).
+**Note:** Progress endpoints are always accessible to all authenticated users, regardless of `can_access_data` status.
+Users can only read and update their own progress (handlers automatically use the authenticated user's ID).
+This allows users to track their game progress even if their API access is otherwise restricted.

 #### Quest Progress